by Gary Vey for Viewzone

 When I first sat down to research this story, I thought that America had no real enemy capable of using an Electro-Magnetic Pulse (EMP) weapon.
 It seemed like something out of a science fiction movie.
 Sure, I know that the Sun can cause this type of energy burst, but could a nation develop such a horrific weapon?
 Wow, was I naive.
+The military already have electromagnetic missiles that cover local targets.
+That's not what we're talking about here.

 A weaponized EMP (bomb) is made to detonate high in the atmosphere.
 I'm talking hundreds of miles up there.
 It's possible to use an ordinary nuclear bomb for this.
 It's very low tech.
 The explosion releases certain energies that spread out and radiate a large area underneath it.
 The higher up it happens, the more the radiation can extend beyond the curve of the horizon.
 The effects, while not radioactive per se, are even more lethal.